Is your diamond at risk of dropping out of its setting?

-In a nutshell, the prongs of a ring keep the feature stone securely in place.
+In a nutshell, the prongs of a ring keep the center stone securely in place.

-Most diamond rings in the market utilize a prong based mounting and the number of prongs may vary from one design to another.
-In a prong setting, diamonds are installed in small gaps or baskets and kept in place by small, bent pieces of metal gripping onto the diamond’s girdle.
+Most engagement rings in the market utilize a prong based mounting and the number of prongs may vary depending on the ring’s design.
+Basically, the diamonds are installed in small gaps or baskets and kept in place by small, bent pieces of metal gripping onto the diamond’s girdle.

-The advantages of using such a setting is to place more emphasis on the center stone instead of the metal surrounding it.
-Since the prongs only cover up a small area on the diamond, the end result is a mounting that allows more light to enter and illuminate the diamond.
+The main advantage of using such a setting is to allow more emphasis to be placed on the center stone.
+Since the prongs only cover up a small area of the diamond, it allows more light to enter and illuminate the diamond.

-I’m sure nobody wants to find themselves in a heart wrenching situation of staring at an empty void on their ring.
-As a rule of the thumb, you should get your jewelry inspected regularly if you wear them on a daily basis.
+I’m sure nobody wants to find themselves in a heart-wrenching situation of staring at an empty void on their ring.
+As a rule of thumb, you should get your jewelry inspected regularly if you wear them on a daily basis.
 A good guideline I would recommend is to visit the jeweler once every 6 months for a routine “check-up”.

-If you think about it from a practical viewpoint, there is not much to do when your diamond is already damaged – or, what is even worse, already lost.
+If you think about it from a practical viewpoint, there is not much you can do when your diamond is already damaged – or, what is even worse, already lost.
 Remember, prevention is better than cure.

-You can start by checking for secure prong placements by using a 10X loupe.
-This is a relatively straightforward task that doesn’t require much technical knowledge.
+You can start by visually checking for secure prong placements by using a 10X loupe.
+It is a relatively straightforward task that doesn’t require much technical knowledge.

 The presence of any suspicious gaps between the diamond and the setting may a indicate problem with the prongs which requires urgent attention.
 Similarly, there should not be any observable gaps for dirt or hairs to be trapped at contact points between the diamond and prongs.

 Repairing broken or bent prongs is a basic routine job that any jeweler can perform.
-If you bring your ring back to the jeweler you bought from, prong tightening or related repair services are usually provided for free.
+If you bring your ring back to the jeweler you purchased from, any prong tightening or related repair services would likely be provided for free.

-Even if you decide to bring the ring to another jeweler for repairs, jobs of these nature are not technically hard and can be done while you wait.
-Depending on the severity of repairs, the typical prices you can expect to pay for labor and materials will range from $25-$50 per prong.
+Even if you decide to bring the ring to another jeweler for a repair, it is a relatively simple job and can usually be done while you wait.
+Depending on the severity of repairs, the typical prices you can expect to pay for 3rd party labor and materials will range from $25-$50 per prong.